tradingeconomics/tradingeconomics/python/README.md

 # Trading Economics - Python

-The Trading Economics Application Programming Interface (API) provides direct access to our data.
+The Trading Economics Application Python package provides direct access to our data.
 It allows you to download millions of rows of historical data, to query our real-time economic calendar and to subscribe to updates.
-Providing several request methods to query our databases, with samples available in different programming languages, it is the best way to export data in XML, CSV or JSON format.
-The API can be used to feed a custom developed application, a public website or just off-the-shelf software like Microsoft Excel.
-More at https://tradingeconomics.com/analytics/api.aspx

 #